 After all, understanding the full potential of a scientific paper, for instance, or knowing how to combine brand-new technology with existing infrastructure, requires the eye of a specialist.

 Specialists are vital to get to the bottom of a new technology and check how it can be matched with existing infrastructure.

 A case for stronger ‘shared mental models’

 In short: during a complete innovation trajectory, you need both generalists and specialists.
-This claim is further supported by the research we’ve conducted in collaboration with professor Frederik Anseel (Ghent University).
+This claim is further supported by the research we’ve conducted in collaboration with professor Frederik Anseel (at the time working at Ghent University).
 By defining three innovation profiles, we’ve shown that versatile innovation teams are likely to perform better.

 While further research is needed, it is probable that diverse teams build stronger ‘shared mental models’.
 Studies have indicated that team performance improves if members have a shared understanding of the task that is to be performed – innovation, in this case.
 By combining diverse profiles (such as ideators, champions, implementers) or various types of skill sets (such as generalists and specialists) the team is likely to be much better equipped to face the complexity of open innovation.

 Innovation skills can be measured